catid/tonk/README.md

 audio or video data protection, which does not need an infinite window.

-Tonk implements a new type of congestion control strategy that attempts to guarantee a low latency for real-time data while full-speed file transfers are being performed in the background.
+Tonk implements a new type of congestion control strategy that attempts to guarantee low latency for real-time data while full-speed file transfers are being performed in the background.
+Tonk supports three levels of message prioritization, 12 different parallel data streams, unordered delivery, and unmetered unreliable delivery.

 Tonk implements several types of fully automated Peer2Peer NAT traversal to allow mobile applications to peer with the aid of a rendezvous server.